CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-1.md

 ![Data Explorer](./img/FoodCollectionDatafactory.png)

-# Querying in Azure Cosmos DB
+# Querying and Indexing in Azure Cosmos DB

 Azure Cosmos DB SQL API accounts provide support for querying items using the Structured Query Language (SQL), one of the most familiar and popular query languages, as a JSON query language.
 In this lab, you will explore how to use these rich query capabilities directly through the Azure Portal.
 No separate tools or client side code are required.